All posts

 3. Google Search Console Keyword Cannibalization Checker

-• Purpose: this template helps you spot potential keywords cannibalization issue happening on your website.
+• Purpose: This template helps you spot potential keyword cannibalization issues happening on your website.

 • How it works: select a date range and input your domain property as displayed in Google Search Console.
 Enter a keyword to view all the pages of your website that appear for that particular search term.
 When reviewing this list focus on pages that rank close to each other and that could potentially conflict.
 For more detailed analysis, use the Page Comparison Deep-Dive Table to evaluate two distinct pages by examining the number of shared relevant keywords they rank for and their average ranking positions.

 • Why It Matters: keyword cannibalization occurs when similar pages that serve the same purposes rank for the same (non-branded) keywords with a common search intent.
 The two pages harm each other, diluting your SEO efforts.
-This happens because search engines struggle in understanding which page is the most relevant for that specific query.
-Please notice that cannibalization issues arise only if the concurrent pages fulfil the same (or very similar) user intent: in fact, you can have multiple pages ranking for the same (branded and non-branded keywords), as long as the search intent of the user is different.
-To fix keyword cannibalization you can take many actions, including: content merge or consolidation, canonicalization and on-page SEO adjustment.
-The goal is to preserve organic traffic coming from variation of the keywords, but focusing same-intent searches on the most relevant pages of your site.
+This happens because search engines struggle to understand which page is the most relevant for that specific query.
+Please notice that cannibalization issues arise only if the concurrent pages fulfill the same (or very similar) user intent: in fact, you can have multiple pages ranking for the same (branded and non-branded keywords), as long as the search intent of the user is different.
+To fix keyword cannibalization you can take many actions, including: content merge or consolidation, canonicalization, and on-page SEO adjustment.
+The goal is to preserve organic traffic coming from variations of the keywords, but focusing same-intent searches on the most relevant pages of your site.

 Install the Google Search Console Keyword Cannibalization Checker